Everhood

-Everhood: An Ineffable Tale of the Inexpressible Divine Moments of Truth is a 2021 video game developed by Chris Nordgren and Jordi Roca, who also go by the studio name Foreign Gnomes.
-The game's plot involves a Red, a living doll trying to recover their stolen arm from Gold Pig, an immortal inhabitant of the land of Everhood.
+Everhood: An Ineffable Tale of the Inexpressible Divine Moments of Truth is a 2021 adventure RPG video game developed by Chris Nordgren and Jordi Roca, who go by the studio name Foreign Gnomes.
+Players control Red, a living wooden doll, exploring a minimalistic RPG world and fighting battles in a style similar to Guitar Hero in an effort to recover their stolen arm from Gold Pig, an immortal inhabitant of the land of Everhood.
 Along the way, the player allies with a small creature by the name of Blue Thief, and encounters a variety of characters who either attempt to aid or deter Red on their quest to retrieve their arm.

-It was released on Microsoft Windows and Nintendo Switch on March 4, 2021.
-Everhood: Eternity Edition was released on September 28, 2023, for PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.
+The game started development in 2018, and was released on Microsoft Windows and Nintendo Switch on March 4, 2021.
+Everhood: Eternity Edition, an expanded rerelease of the game, was released on September 28, 2023 for PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S. Everhood has been met with positive reception for its gameplay, presentation, and musical score, though its unclear plot, long loading times and occasional grammatical errors received criticism.

-A sequel, titled Everhood 2, released on Windows and Nintendo Switch on March 4, 2025.
+A sequel, titled Everhood 2, released on Windows and Nintendo Switch on March 4, 2025 to "generally favorable" reception, though it has not been as well received as the original.

 Plot

 Setting

 Everhood's world is composed of multiple separate areas, such as a carnival, a mushroom forest, and a desert.
-Many of these areas are not directly connected, but can be accessed from the central Cosmic Hub through different doors, in a similar fashion to Yume Nikki.
+Many of these areas are not directly connected, but can be accessed from the central Cosmic Hub, an empty space with paths connecting various doors.
 These areas are inhabited by a diverse cast of characters, many named after colors; such as the player character itself, Red, as well as Blue Thief, Professor Orange, and the Green, Purple, and Brown Mages, among others.

 It is gradually revealed that Everhood is the tattered remains of an ancient realm of immortals.
 Its remaining inhabitants mostly do not enjoy existence, being driven to insanity by countless years of boredom, but fear oblivion too much to accept death.
 The player must choose between killing them or leaving them to their immortal existence.